• Home

 What you need to make a Circuit

-You will only need a few items to create circuit, but you will need the exact items listed:
+You will only need a few items to make a circuit, but you will need the exact items listed:

 • C or D Battery (D battery works better for me)